Gong vs. Salesforce

 Choose Gong if:

-• You already have a CRM and need an intelligence layer that captures the 99% of interactions the CRM misses
+• You already have a CRM (Salesforce, HubSpot, or Dynamics) and need a dedicated conversation intelligence + coaching layer on top of it

 Choose Salesforce if: